QUESTIONS TO ASK COLLEGE COACHES

 WHAT IS AN OFFICIAL VISIT?

-Although you are always welcome to visit college campuses at your own expense (an unofficial visit), you are limited to five official visits in which the college pays for part or all of your expenses.
-Completion of the SAT and ACT and a high school transcript are required for an official visit, and you may only go on an official visit after August 1 before your junior year in high school.
+Although you are always welcome to visit college campuses at your own expense (an unofficial visit), there are rules you must meet for an Official Visit (the college pays for some or all of your expenses).
+You may only go on an official visit after August 1 before your junior year in high school.
 Usually an official visit consists of an overnight stay where you will have a member of the soccer team as your host.
 You will meet the coach and the team, learn more about the program, attend a class and possibly attend a sporting event.
 You may also meet other recruited athletes there for a visit.
 While there, talk to people and learn as much as you can.

 Here are some things you should do in advance of a visit: